rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ### Destination X
 Neat little puzzle here that could be adapted into a mobile game?
 It's sort of just trivia.
 ### Patchwork
 So quick and fast and meaty!
-But perhaps a bit boring after a few times?
+I felt simultaneously like I experienced everything it had to offer but also that I needed to play more to understand the strategy?
 We both did really badly.
 ### Puerto Rico
 Finally!
 Really solid strategy stuff.
 So tight and clean.
 ### Timeline: Challenge